 What is actually allowed and what do you have to take into account for a visit to The Hague?
 By answering the most frequently asked questions below, we hope to make clear what you should take into account for a visit to The Hague.

 Restrictive measures due to the containment of the Corona virus change from time to time.
-Below you can find the current status.
+Below you can find the current status as of 25th september

-- Plan your visit to The Hague well, always keep 1.5 metres away from other people and go elsewhere if it is too busy in one place: look for space.
+- Plan your visit to The Hague well, As of 25 September, we no longer have to stay 1.5 metres from others.
 The information below is based on information from the National Government and the Municipality of The Hague.
 Check www.denhaag.nl or www.rijksoverheid.nl for more information.

 Important information links:

 Are you planning to visit The Hague?
 We strongly advise you to check information about travelling to Europe and to The Netherlands: